 Thin walls are a recipe for disaster, especially if you’re working from home or just love peace and quiet (which is most of us, right?)

 Some houses are constructed with poorly insulated or thin walls, leading to potential noise problems that cause a headache for homeowners.
+Take into account that you may need to mix several options to accomplish having the quiet place you want.

 Even if you are on a tight budget, there are options – soundproofing your walls does not have to be expensive or challenging.
 And best of all, all of the options listed above can be easily installed in a day or less.